Dangerbunny/CS144-Project5/README.txt

 Questions:

+1. (3) -> (4)
-1. (4) -> (5)
+    (4) -> (5)
     (5) -> (6)
+    3 -> 4 is reasonable as a customer would expect a page that they enter their credit card number into to already be HTTPS

-2. We ensure that the item was purchased exactly at the Buy_Price of that particular item by storing the Buy_Price of the item in an the HttpSession of the request before displaying the item information.
-When the user opts to buy the item, we do not retrieve the item price from the client side (ie a request param), and instead retrieve it from the session.
+2. We ensure that the item was purchased exactly at the Buy_Price of that particular item by storing the Buy_Price of the item in the HttpSession of the request before displaying the item information.
+When the user opts to buy the item, we do not retrieve the item price from the client side (ie a request param), and instead retrieve it directly from the session.

 Helpful Resources: